 The threshold of detection for diacetyl is commonly reported to be between 100 and 200 parts per billion (ppb).
 That said, the level at which it can be detected is highly dependent on the beer style.

 Lallemand Brewing, in partnership with the Siebel Institute of Technology, held a webinar putting laboratory analysis up against sensory analysis.
-Eymard Freire provided the sensory analysis while Katie Strain provided lab analysis and Eymard Freire commented on the associated flavor perception.
+Katie Strain provided lab analysis and Eymard Freire commented on the associated flavor perception.

 About the panelists

 Eymard Freire is the recruitment and product manager at the Siebel Institute of Technology.
 He is a certified Diploma Bier Sommelier from Doemens Academy.